Proper proximality in non-positive curvature: Applications to von Neumann algebras

-Second, the notion of stable superrigidity from \cite{PV2} deals better with finite index phenomena.
-The action $G\actson (X,\mu)$ is \emph{stably $W^*_{wc}$-superrigid} if for every weakly compact measure-preserving ergodic essentially free action $H\actson (Y,\nu)$ on a standard probability space $(Y,\nu)$, if there exists an isomorphism $\theta$ from $L^\infty(X)\rtimes G$ to an augmentation $(L^\infty(Y)\rtimes Y)^t$, then the actions $G\actson (X,\mu)$ and $H\actson (Y,\nu)$ are stably conjugate.
+First, the notion of stable superrigidity from \cite{PV2} deals better with finite index phenomena.
+The action $G\actson (X,\mu)$ is \emph{stably $W^*_{wc}$-superrigid} if for every weakly compact measure-preserving ergodic essentially free action $H\actson (Y,\nu)$ on a standard probability space $(Y,\nu)$, if there exists an isomorphism $\theta$ from $L^\infty(X)\rtimes G$ to an augmentation $(L^\infty(Y)\rtimes H)^t$, then the actions $G\actson (X,\mu)$ and $H\actson (Y,\nu)$ are stably conjugate.
 In fact, we get that all ergodic measure-preserving essentially free actions of the mapping class group on standard probability spaces are $W^*_{wc}$-superrigid.
-As above, the isomorphism $\theta$ can be described explicitly from a map realizing the stable conjugation.
+In fact, the isomorphism $\theta$ can be described explicitly from a map realizing the stable conjugation.

-Third, we mention that a similar result also holds for related classes of groups.
+Second, we mention that a similar result also holds for related classes of groups.
 For example, one can let $G$ be a direct product of mapping class groups: indeed, direct products of properly proximal groups are again properly proximal \cite[Proposition~4.10]{BIP}, and the orbit equivalence rigidity result from \cite{Kid} still holds for products of mapping class groups.
 Also, Chifan and Kida showed in \cite{CK} that many interesting subgroups of the mapping class groups which act nonelementarily on the curve graph -- such as the Torelli subgroup -- are rigid for measure equivalence, and therefore their ergodic actions are rigid for orbit equivalence.
 Such groups are properly proximal by Theorem~\ref{theo:mcg}, so an analogue of Theorem~\ref{theo:kida} also holds for these groups.